Code-Institute-Submissions/memory-blocks/README.md

         ![Image](assets/images/memorizing.png)

         - When the player clicks the play button this starts the memorizing time.
-The time given depends on the level chosen (see tabel below).
+The time given depends on the level chosen (see table below).
 The grid is filled with colours and a message is displayed below the grid telling the player to memorize the grid.
 A back arrow is provided to the left of the screen to redirect the player to the home screen.
-On mobile devices a home icon is used instead and is displayed at the bottom of the page.
+On mobile devices, a home icon is used instead and is displayed at the bottom of the page.

             |                     	| Easy 	| Medium 	| Hard 	|